khazaei/vision-hist/README.md

 After VGG showed promising results, it was understood that deeper networks provide better performance.
 However, deeper networks were harder to train and suffered from vanishing gradient or exploding gradient problem.
 Batch normalization and proper initialization of the weights did help in that regard, however, the solvers were still having convergence issues, and the deeps networks weren't as performant.
-The solution in ResNet was to introduce skip connections or residual connections that pass the input to the output.
+The solution proposed by He et al. in "Deep Residual Learning for Image Recognition" was to introduce skip connections or residual connections that pass the input to the output.
 The structure is shown in the figure below.
 This residual connection, enabled optimizers to converge, and allowed deeper CNNs.
-This allowed ResNet to have 8 times the depth of a VGG, yet have fewer parameters.
+This allowed ResNet32 to have 8 times the depth of a
+VGG16, yet have fewer parameters.

 ![](./assets/ResNet-architecture.png)